Panquesito7/gautam-07/README.md

  - I’m currently working on my C++ skills.
 <br></br>
- - I’m currently learning DSA and Python
+ - I’m also learning DSA and Python.
  - I’m looking to collaborate on C++ projects.
 <br></br>
  - My hobby is Cooking.